 A lesser known fact about Japan is actually that there are more than 20 varieties of citrus that are either native or used primarily in Japan, and thus heavily associated with the region.
 These Japanese citrus are in season in autumn and winter and they make the perfect addition to your culinary routines, whether they come in the form of iced beverages, desserts, seasonings, or eating them on their own.
 Today, let’s talk about 5 varieties of citrus most commonly associated with Japan!

 There’s also a really yummy iced lemonade-style drink commonly made from yuzu, and we definitely recommend it.
 If you want something with a bit more of a bite to it, yuzu is very commonly used in a lot of Japanese cocktails as well!
 Additionally, yuzu is often used in baking, as you can see with this slice of yuzu cake!
+It pairs magnificently with matcha and is really interesting when you talk about what flavors go with matcha, since you wouldn’t normally expect the citrus flavor to complement it as well as it does.
 Overall yuzu is a citrus that has a nearly infinite number of uses, and it has garnered a lot of popularity for good reason.
 Be sure to get some snacks, drinks, or sweets with yuzu soon!

 The Orange’s charming cousin: Mikan

 Everyone is familiar with oranges, and the Japanese mikan is very reminiscent of the classic orange, being another member of the mandarin family.
 Personally, when I’m eating oranges I have a lot of trouble peeling them, but peeling a mikan is super simple and easy to do.
 Similar to the yuzu, mikan is very popular and has a ton of candies made with the flavor.
 We definitely recommend you try out some mikan mochi!
 It’s also great in beverages, and can be a great way to enhance your tea, and mikan juice is a delicious, refreshing drink on its own.